 Tip: Remember you can travel on multiple trains in one day, and it is still considered one trip.

-Right now, Broke Backpacker readers get a $5 discount on these Global Passes of either type with the code BBPKLOOK.
+Right now, Broke Backpacker readers can receive a discount on Eurail Global Passes of either type when they use the code BBPKLOOK.
 Have a train station coffee on us!

 Continuous and Flexi Option